 - Customer-friendly support

-Another challenge is the availability of too many applications and services giving scope to manipulation.
+Like every entity with two shades, AWS also has some disadvantages, mainly attributed to delays in migrating legacy systems.
+Another challenge is the availability of too many applications and AWS vs Azure services, giving scope to manipulation.

 Challenges aside, you have APN to assist you in your journey to AWS!

-If you are speaking about the current cloud market, Azure is one that you can’t miss mentioning about.
-Given the above statement, one can gauge Azure’s footprint in the cloud technology market.
+If you are speaking about the current cloud storage options AWS vs. Azure market, Azure is one that you can’t miss mentioning.
+Given the above statement, one can gauge Azure’s footprint in the cloud service providers comparison market.

-While AWS exhibited 48 percent growth with 31 percent market share, Azure performed at a rapid pace by registering a two-fold growth of 89 percent compared to AWS.
+Regarding AWS vs Azure market share, Azure stood next to AWS but led the quarter in growth rate.
+While AWS exhibited 48 percent growth with 31 percent market share, Azure performed rapidly by registering a two-fold growth of 89 percent compared to AWS.

 Following are some key advantages Azure can offer you:

 There are also some disadvantages with Azure, majorly attributed to complexity in implementation and management compared to AWS, expensive compared to AWS, pay-as-you-go as an additional service unlike AWS, and weak DevOps support.